Last Updated: July 16, 2021

 Online live streams are just another way for millennials to express themselves.
 Although we all prefer watching people live, it’s mostly younger users who create such content.

 This fact in no way renders the number less impressive.
 On the contrary, it underlines the shift in interests of the younger generation from the more conventional pre-recorded videos (and the written word) to the new and exciting live ones.

-13. 47% of live streaming video viewers worldwide are watching more live videos compared to a year ago.
+13. 47% of live streaming video viewers worldwide are watching more live videos than a year ago.

-More than half of viewers rely on social platforms to watch online streams, compared to 34% who rely on TV networks’ site or app.
+More than half of viewers rely on social platforms to watch online streams, compared to 34% who use TV networks’ sites or apps.

 The variety of ways to access the content explains why more and more people watch live videos online.
-In 2017, around half of US internet users said they watch live streams at least once a week.
-23% of the viewers admitted they do so at least once a day.
+Around half of US internet users said they watch live streams at least once a week.
+And 23% of the viewers admitted they do so at least once a day.